Vancouver, BC – June 3, 2024 – Vancouver-based University Canada West (UCW) has announced a year of celebrations to mark its 20th anniversary.

 In 2021, UCW became the third institution in Canada, and the first in British Columbia, to receive a 5 Star rating from the QS Stars higher education rating system.

 It now has two bustling campuses in downtown Vancouver, the West Pender Campus in the heart of Vancouver’s financial district and the state-of-the-art Vancouver House Campus, which is part of the award-winning Vancouver House development.
-Plans are underway to open a campus in the brand-new B6 office tower to replace the West Pender Campus.

 Earlier this year, UCW made history as the first institution to win the national MBA Games and BC MBA Games trophies simultaneously.
 It was also named a finalist in the Business School of the Year category of the global PIEoneer awards, with the overall winner due to be announced in September.